nationalarchives/tdr-dev-documentation/README.md

 - [tdr-generated-graphql](https://github.com/nationalarchives/tdr-generated-graphql) - Generated case classes to use when querying the API
 - [tdr-graphql-client](https://github.com/nationalarchives/tdr-graphql-client) - A simple scala client for connecting to the API

+### File check tasks

+- [tdr-antivirus](https://github.com/nationalarchives/tdr-antivirus/) - Task for scanning uploaded files for malware
+- [tdr-api-update](https://github.com/nationalarchives/tdr-api-update/) - Task for sending the results of file checks to the API
+- [tdr-checksum](https://github.com/nationalarchives/tdr-checksum/) - Task for calculating the server-side checksum of uploaded files
+- [tdr-file-format](https://github.com/nationalarchives/tdr-file-format/) - Task for determining the format of uploaded files

 ### Infrastructure and deployment

 - [tdr-aws-accounts](https://github.com/nationalarchives/tdr-aws-accounts) - AWS account level configuration